Estimating and interpreting secondary attack risk: Binomial considered harmful: Methods

 \subsection{Household outbreak size distributions}

 Assume that each infectious member of a household makes infectious contact with each other member of the household with probability $p$ during his or her infectious period.
-Let $p_{mi}$ be the probability that $i$ out of $m$ susceptibles are infected by within-household transmission in a household with a single index case.
+Let $p_{mi}$ be the probability that $i$ out of $m$ susceptibles are infected by within-household transmission in a household with a single primary case.
 Then

-is the probability generating function (PGF) for the outbreak size distribution in a household with $m$ susceptibles and one index case.
-A household with zero susceptibles has zero secondary infections with probability one, so $g_0(x) = 1$.
+is the probability generating function (PGF) for the outbreak size distribution in a household with $m$ susceptibles and one primary case.
+Because a household with zero susceptibles has zero secondary infections with probability one, $g_0(x) = 1$.

 The PGF for the outbreak size distribution in a household with $m + 1$ susceptibles can be derived from the PGFs for smaller households.
 Imagine a household with $m$ susceptibles of whom $i$ were infected.
 Now imagine that the household had one more susceptible.
-The additional susceptible person would remain uninfected only if he or she escaped infection from all $i + 1$ infected household members, which occurs with probability $(1 - p)^{i + 1}$.
-If the additional susceptible is not infected, the total number of infections in the household is $i$.
-With probability $1 - (1 - p)^{i + 1}$, the additional susceptible is infected and acts like an index case in a household containing the $m - i$ susceptibles who were not infected.
-In this case, there are $i + 1$ infections plus the number infected among the $m - i$ remaining susceptibles, which has the PGF $g_{m - i}(x)$.
-Therefore,
+There are two possible outcomes: \begin{enumerate} \item With probability $(1 - p)^{i + 1}$, the additional susceptible escapes infection from all $i + 1$ infected household members.
+The total number of infections in the household is $i$. \item With probability $1 - (1 - p)^{i + 1}$, the additional susceptible gets infected.
+He or she acts like a primary case in a household containing the $m - i$ susceptibles who escaped infection.
+There are $i + 1$ infections, and the number of infections among the remaining susceptibles has the PGF $g_{m - i}(x)$. \end{enumerate} Combining these results, we conclude that

 The first few iterations yield